govinda472/cse15l-lab-reports/lab4.md

   ![image](https://user-images.githubusercontent.com/75463270/221780401-48347e1c-e04e-4396-8807-012eb3fe1ef8.png)

-  summary: The code I ran compiled and ran the junit testers for TestListExamples file the up enter key was useful for getting the previous line of code to be edited and the tab key was usefull for autocompleting the  directory,which prevented me from making typos.
+  summary: The commands I ran compiled and ran the junit testers for TestListExamples file the up enter key was useful for getting the previous line of code to be edited and the tab key was usefull for autocompleting the  directory,which prevented me from making typos.